Setting Up and Configuring a Logi Report Server Cluster

 - Select Save to enable the cluster.

-A cluster member ID will be generated automatically for the server.
-If you need to modify it, you need to go to server.properties located in
+Logi Report automatically generates a cluster member ID for the server.
+If you need to modify it, you can open server.properties in

 <install_root>\binand set the property cluster.member.id.
-However it is strongly recommended that you do not change the auto generated cluster member ID in a Logi Report Server Cluster, because distributed storage uses the member ID to recognize on which clustered server the physical files are stored.
+However, you should not change the auto generated cluster member ID in a Logi Report Server Cluster, because distributed storage uses the member ID to recognize on which clustered server it stores the physical files.

 - Go to the Administration > Configuration > Server DB > System DB/Realm DB/Profiling DB page, configure the databases to make sure they point to the database that the server will use.
-For details, see Configuring the Server Database.
+For more information, see Configuring the Server Database.

 - Point to Administration on the system toolbar, select Configuration > Cluster > Configuration from the drop-down menu to open the Configuration page.